 This a most important factor to consider.
 If water cannot be drained by gravity to an outfall then it must be delivered to a sump and then pumped to a main drain, adding substantially to the cost and maintenance to the system.

-In some areas where the land is relatively flat, there are insufficient main drains either through paddocks or on roadsides to take away excess water quickly.
+In some areas where the land is relatively flat, there are aren't enough main drains either through paddocks or on roadsides to take away excess water quickly.

 A further complication is that often these drains are not deep enough, which limits the ability of the farmer to drain land on his own property.
 If this is the problem then a possible solution may be that a group of landholders may agree to install a drainage scheme.
 This may enable a sufficiently deep and large main drain system to be installed to everyone's satisfaction and needs at a shared cost.
 Agreement must ensure proper maintenance to the entire drained area and outfalls and that no harm is done to the environment.

-However, on many farms there is sufficient fall to have adequate outlets so that internal drainage systems can function properly.
+But on many farms there is enough fall to have adequate outlets so that internal drainage systems can function properly.

-There are two basic types of drainage systems: surface and subsurface drains.
+There are 2 basic types of drainage systems:

 This is the first thing that should be looked at in any drainage scheme.
 Surplus water running over farmland will keep it saturated for longer, reducing pasture growth and increasing problems such as pugging and tractor mobility.
 An area should only have to deal with the rainfall falling on it, not also the rain that fell on the areas further upslope.

 Once the extent of the contribution of surface water and its potential for drainage is determined, the next step is to determine which subsurface drainage system is best suited.
-The basic subsurface systems are subsurface pipes, mole drains or variations or compilations of the two systems.
-The types of systems to install are covered in detail in Agriculture Note AG0947: Managing wet soils: types of subsurface drainage systems.
+The basic subsurface systems are subsurface pipes, mole drains or variations or compilations of the 2 systems.

-The drainage system should, ideally, remove excess soil water to a depth of about 30 cm within 24 hours of the rainfall event.
-Ideally a drainage expert should be used to help design any drainage system involving pipes.
+The drainage system should, ideally, remove excess soil water to a depth of about 30cm within 24 hours of the rainfall event.
+Ideally a drainage expert should be used to help design any drainage system that involves pipes.
 The final design of the drainage system greatly influences both efficiency and final cost of an installation.